-Credit: 1 Grades: 10
+Credit: 1 Grades: 10 Length: 36 weeks, 1 period

 This year- long course is an Introduction to the Project Lead the Way program as part of the College Technology Program partnership with Lorain County JVS and Lorain County Community College.
 Open to any sophomore interesting in the engineering field.
 Students will dig deep into the engineering design process, applying math, science, and engineering standards to hands-on projects.